The HOPE of Christmas-Advent

 • For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.
 Jeremiah 29:11

-This Christmas season, will you join me, and let’s celebrate HOPE!
+This Christmas season, will you join me?
+Let’s celebrate HOPE!
 Don’t worry if your tree isn’t perfect or that every package doesn’t have a pretty bow.
 It’s not about perfect packages and cramming in every holiday activity we can during December.

 Christmas is about Jesus.
 “The Word became flesh and made his dwelling among us.
 We have seen his glory, the glory of the one and only Son, who came from the Father, full of grace and truth.”
 John 1:14